Lanivet: Notable buildings and antiquities

 The church tower is built in the Perpendicular style and in 1878 had six bells.
 Renovations to the porch, nave and aisles were completed in that year along with the extension of the burial ground by enclosing an adjacent field.
 Within the church are monuments of the Courtenays of Tremere.
 In the churchyard are two ancient stone crosses and a rare example of a hogback grave dating from Viking times.
 A. G. Langdon (1896) also records the existence of four more stone crosses in the parish.

 Andrew Langdon (1994) records 13 crosses: two in the churchyard and Bodwannick Cross, Reperry Cross, St Ingunger Cross, Fenton Pits Cross, Lesquite Cross, Treliggan Cross, Laninval Cross, Tremore Cross, Woodley Cross, St Benet's Cross and Lamorick Cross.
+One of the crosses in the churchyard is said to be located at the exact centre of Cornwall.
 Langdon (1896) said of Reperry Cross that only the base remained but the cross was illustrated in the Gentleman's Magazine, vol. 75 (1805).
 According to Andrew Langdon (1994) the cross disappeared after its mention in 1805; J.T.
 Blight noted that only the base stone remained.
 Charles Henderson examined the St Ingunger Cross and decided it was the lost Reperry Cross.
 Meanwhile a replica had been made by Sir Robert Edgcumbe and placed on the base stone.
 In 1926, the original cross was put in its proper place and the replica was moved to a site near Reperry Manor.
 After damage to the hedge in 1997 had been repaired the cross was firmly placed on top of it.

 About a quarter of a mile from the church are the remains of St Benet's, a monastery of the Benedictine order, said to have been subordinate to Monte Cassino, in Italy, or according to others, Clairvaux in Burgundy.
 It was founded as a lazar house in 1411, and during the 15th century a chapel with a tower and an adjacent longhouse were built.
 The building work was not complete by 1430; it is mentioned in a document of 1535.
 The tower and longhouse are mentioned by Charles Henderson as being still in existence; he refutes the idea of it as an abbey.

-After the Reformation it became the home of the Courtenay family; the present house looks 19t–-century with 15th-century windows built into the facade.
+After the Reformation it became the home of the Courtenay family; the present house looks 19th-century with 15th-century windows built into the facade.
 St Benet was restored by, its then owner, Charles Eldon Sargeant in 1878, and is described by The Cornishman newspaper as "... a charming and picturesque place".

 St Ingunger, in the parish, is said to have been the residence of the hermit, Saint Congar of Congresbury, in the early 6th century.
 Churches dedicated to him may also be found in Brittany and Cornwall.

 Near to the village is located Lesquite Quoit, a ceremonial funerary monument built around 3500–2600 BC, one of only 20 portal dolmens surviving in the United Kingdom.